 Configuring auto updates

-This section controls how backups are handled just before a WordPress version update, and what data is backed up.
+The Auto Updates section controls how backups are handled just before a WordPress version update, and what data is backed up.

-This section enables a tool to check your site for errors and log them.
+The Site Check section enables a tool to check your site for errors and log them.
 More information on Site Check and the commands used can be found here:

 Click the Preflight Check tab to ensure the environment is correctly configured.
 You should see the word 'PASS' at the top.